AaronJY/GServer/README.md

 ## Networking

 UDP packets are sent between the client and server to enable communication.
-UDP requests can be though of like 'messages', where each message has an ID that denotes the type of message (e.g. AUTH, LIST_SERVERS), followed by the message's data.
+UDP requests can be thought of like 'messages', where each message has an ID that denotes the type of message (e.g. AUTH, LIST_SERVERS), followed by the message's data.

 The first byte of a message is used to denote its type, but no standard format is shared between messages for the data belonging to each message.